Hart's War: Production

 MGM purchased the film rights to the novel a year before it was published.
-Producer David Foster bought the rights after viewing the manuscript, seeing it was 7 chapters long and had a memo saying where it was going.
+Producer David Foster bought the rights after viewing the manuscript, seeing it was seven chapters long and had a memo saying where it was going.
 The film title was originally called Grant's War, which they felt was too Civil War-esque for a film set during World War II.
 Jeb Stuart was hired to adapt the novel.
 Alfonso Cuarón was hired to direct, and Terry George provided rewrites to the screenplay.
 The studio planned to begin shooting in April 2000, but Cuarón left the film to work on Y tu mamá también.
 Edward Norton was initially cast as Tommy Hart.

 Reception

 Box office

-Hart's War was a box-office bomb.
 Produced on a budget of $70 million, the film grossed $33.1 million worldwide.

 Critical response

 Hart's War received mixed reviews.
 The film holds a 60% approval rating on Rotten Tomatoes, based on 122 reviews, with an average rating of 5.9/10.
 The website's critical consensus reads: "Well-made and solidly acted, Hart's War is modestly compelling.
 However, the movie suffers from having too many subplots".
-Metacritic rated it 49/100 based on 32 reviews, indicating "mixed or average reviews".
+Metacritic rated it 49/100 based on 32 reviews, indicating "mixed or average" reviews.

 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.